viktiger/FinalProject4/README.md

 ![Alt Text](https://media.giphy.com/media/fp0MsYYaQQtQtCJXxr/giphy.gif)

 ## About this project:
-Lorem Ipsum
+To build a patient prognosis tool.
+Simply input symptoms and machine learning will do the heavy lifting to predict a prognosis.

 ## Approach
-(1) Training and Test CSV data stored in AWS.
+(1) Training and Test CSV data stored in AWS.\
-(2) Training and Test CSV data imported into Jupyter notebook where ETL is performed on Pandas dataframes.
+(2) Training and Test CSV data imported into Jupyter notebook where ETL is performed on Pandas dataframes.\
-(3) ML is done on Training and Test dataframes in Jupyter.
+(3) ML is done on Training and Test dataframes in Jupyter.\
-(4) An html survey collects 'real' patient data in JSON form.
+(4) An html survey collects 'real' patient data in JSON form.\
-(5) That 'real' JSON data is then uploaded to MongoDB.
+(5) That 'real' JSON data is then uploaded to MongoDB.\
-(6) GitBash is used to export 'real' data from MongoDB in CSV form.
+(6) GitBash is used to export 'real' data from MongoDB in CSV form.\
-(7) CSV of 'real' data imported into original Jupyter notebook.
+(7) CSV of 'real' data imported into original Jupyter notebook.\
-(8) Lastly, 'real' patient data is fed to the ML model and a prediction is made.
+(8) Lastly, 'real' patient data is fed to the ML model and a prediction is made.\
+Note: in step 6 rather than the in-built export feature in MongoDB, it's because it gets around the alphabetisation of columns that I messaged you about the other day.
+The code we use specifies the column order so that it exports exactly as we want it.

 ## **Architectural Diagram:**
+HTML Input Form → JSON Output → Flask API → Import API using Python → Run Python Script → Machine Learning Prediction & Output

 ## **Data Sources:**
 Data is derived from Kaggle.
 Data spans 2016 till 2021. ***